[2021-01-07]Slideshow of forecasts, errors, and actuals 2020-06-30 to 2021-01-02

 [2020-10-11]Short-term forecasting of the coronavirus pandemic

-(with Jennie Castle and David Hendry) is now in press at the International Journal of Forecasting
+(Jurgen Doornik, Jennie Castle, and David Hendry) is now in press at the International Journal of Forecasting

 use own history from the first wave.